JujuAdams/AssetBucket/README.md

 2. Call `AbPipeBeginForProject()`
 3. Call `AbPipeProjectSprite()` or `AbPipeProjectSound()` or `AbPipeProjectDatafile()` to add content to your project
 4. To make it easier in ingest files from disk, use `AbForeachFile()` or `AbForeachFileFiltered()` to iterate over particular directories
 5. Call `AbPipeEnd()`.
-This will finalise the changes and start saving content to the project files on disk
+This will finalise the changes and start saving content to the project files on disk.
+This function will also create a manifest called `ab_manifest.json` that contains project metadata if you have added any

 See `oTestImport` in the repo project for an example of use.